Are you ready to start Spring cleaning? Get this free spring cleaning checklist to help get you started and ensure you do not overlook anything!

 - Dust all wall decor and furniture.

 - Wash bed skirt, pillow shams and other bedding accessories that may not get washed on a regular basis.
-Flip or turn your mattress, too.
+This is a great time to also flip your mattress or rotate it.

 - Clean baseboards.
 Don’t forget to pull your bed away from the wall so you can wipe down ALL baseboards.